Immerse yourself in the “most exciting two minutes in sports” at Churchill Downs’ Kentucky Derby Museum and track tours.

 Louisville is known for its glassworks spots that teach and inspire with glassblowing classes and glittering galleries.

-Celebrate the city’s bourbon heritage by sampling flights at the nine hot spots on the Urban Bourbon Trail.
+Celebrate the city’s bourbon heritage by sampling flights at one or two of the spots on the Urban Bourbon Trail.

 Attentive service enhances the upscale Southern comfort food at Harvest.

-Fans of historical hotels will love the updated rooms at the 1923 Brown Hotel (from $189).
+Fans of historical hotels will love the updated rooms at the 1923 Brown Hotel.
 For a late-night meal, visit the ornate lobby bar to try the Hot Brown—a bacon-topped turkey sandwich slathered in Mornay sauce—created here nearly a century ago.

 Our pick for breakfast at popular Toast on Market Street is the lemon soufflé pancakes.